How the Kentucky Bar Association Improved the Payment Experience

 The Kentucky Bar Association streamlined operations further by integrating their AMS with AffiniPay for Associations, which allowed staff and volunteers to easily and securely accept member dues, donations, event registrations, and more—directly in their AMS platform.

 In fact, the association saw no reduction in the number of member dues payments made online after adding the fee.
-Each year, KBA reevaluates the true cost of processing payments and adjusts the admin fee they charge accordingly.
-In 2019, the Kentucky Bar Association was able to decrease their admin fee from 3.5% to 2.5%, which is a win for both members and KBA.
+Each year, KBA reevaluates the true cost of processing payments and adjusts the surcharge they charge accordingly.
+In 2019, the Kentucky Bar Association was able to decrease their surcharge from 3.5% to 2.5%, which is a win for both members and KBA.

 Taking a thoughtful approach

-It’s not uncommon for associations to be concerned about adding an admin fee to offset the rising costs of electronic payments.
+It’s not uncommon for associations to be concerned about adding a surcharge to offset the rising costs of electronic payments.
 But as demonstrated by KBA, taking the right approach can make it easier to navigate the issue.

 For example, while evaluating the payment methods they could potentially accept, the Kentucky Bar Association determined that due to the costs associated with processing paper checks as well as supporting a lockbox, accepting paper checks was not a viable option.
-As a result, KBA decided to apply a fee to all online payments they process and labeled it an “admin fee”.
+As a result, KBA decided to apply a fee to all online payments they process and labeled it a surcharge.

-Additionally, KBA understood they are able only to charge an admin fee that is equal to or lower than the effective rate that the organization pays to process payments.
+Additionally, KBA understood they are able only to charge a surcharge that is equal to or lower than the effective rate that the organization pays to process payments.
 This is why they recalculate and adjust as needed each year. *(For more information, you can view an infographic from Visa about merchant surcharging.) *

 Driving increased use of online payments

 Because the AffiniPay integration helped simplify KBA’s payment processing and supported a more convenient payment experience, the organization continued to actively search for other opportunities to utilize the integration.